Skip to content

 Google Sign-In

-The purpose of this guide is for game makers to use Google Sign-In with the Beamable Accounts feature.
+The purpose of this guide is to help game makers use Google Sign-In with the Beamable Accounts feature.

 Beamable integrates with Google's Sign-In service to provide seamless authentication for your game.
 Google's Sign-In manages the OAuth 2.0 flow and token lifecycle, simplifying your integration with Google APIs.
 A user always has the option to revoke access to an application at any time.